sungchang79/RDS-FOR-SQLSERVER/en/console-guide.md

 ![Backup List > Export Backup To Object Storage Popup](https://static.toastoven.net/prod_rds_mssql/20210209/output/backup_to_obs_modal.png)

 * ❶ Enter the Tenant ID of the object storage where the backup file will be stored.
 This can be checked in the API endpoint settings in the object storage service web console.
-* ❷ Enter the NHN Cloud account (e-mail) of the object storage where the backup will be stored.
+* ❷ Enter the NHN Cloud account (email) or the IAM member ID of the object storage to store the backup file.
 * ❸ Enter the API password of the object storage where the backup will be stored.
 * ❹ Enter the container name of the object storage where the backup will be stored.
 * ❺ Enter the file path of the backup file to be stored in the container.
   * The folder name can be up to 255 bytes, and the full path up to 1024 bytes.
   * Specific forms such as . or .. cannot be used and special characters (' " < > ; /) and spaces are not allowed.
 * ❻ Enter the name of the database to be backed up.
+* ❼ Select whether to use differential backup.

 ## Restoration